basho/basho_docs/source/languages/en/riak/dev/using/application-guide.md

 So you've decided to build an application using Riak as a data store.
 We think that this is a wise choice for a broad variety of use cases.
-But using Riak isn't always straightforward, especially if you're used to developing with RDBMSs like MySQL or PostgreSQL or non-persistent key/value stores like Redis.
+But using Riak isn't always straightforward, especially if you're used to developing with relational databases like like MySQL or PostgreSQL or non-persistent key/value stores like Redis.
 So in this guide, we'll walk you through a set of questions that should be asked about your use case before getting started.
 The answer to those questions may inform decisions about which Riak features you should use, what kind of replication and conflict resolution strategies you should employ, and perhaps even how parts of your application should be built.

 ## What Kind of Data Are You Storing?